bitpay/insight/README.md

-# *insight*
+# *reddsight*

-*insight* is an open-source bitcoin blockchain explorer with complete REST and websocket APIs.
-Insight runs in NodeJS, uses AngularJS for the front-end and LevelDB for storage.
+*Reddsight* is an open-source Reddcoin blockchain explorer with complete REST and websocket APIs.
+Reddsight runs in NodeJS, uses AngularJS for the front-end and LevelDB for storage.

-Check some screenshots and more details at [insight's project homepage](http://insight.is/).
+Check some screenshots and more details at [reddsight's project homepage](https://github.com/reddcoin-project/reddsight).

-*Insight* project is now splitted in two repositories.
+*Reddsight* project is now split in two repositories.
 One for the [API](https://github.com/reddcoin-project/reddsight-api) and for the front-end.
 This repository is for the front-end, which will install the API as a NPM dependency.

 ## Prerequisites

 * **Node.js v0.10.x** - Download and Install [Node.js](http://www.nodejs.org/download/).

-* **NPM** - Node.js package manager, should be automatically installed when you get node.js.
+* **NPM** - Node.js package manager, should be automatically installed when you get Node.js.

 ## Quick Install
   Check the Prerequisites section above before installing.

-  To install Insight, clone the main repository:
+  To install reddsight, clone the main repository:

     $ git clone https://github.com/reddcoin-project/reddsight.git && cd reddsight